JuanSebastianMoya7/SAR_ADC_design/README.md

 ![Simulation results of the SAR Logic block.](./Images/SAR_Logic_simulation.png)

 ### SAR Asynchronous Logic
 Finally, the following images validate the performance of the SAR Asynchronous Logic block.
-First, the corresponding schematic composed of the two D Flip-Flops and the switches that set to '1' or '0' the bottom plate of the capacitors.
+First, the corresponding schematic is composed of the two D Flip-Flops and the switches that set to '1' or '0' the bottom plate of the capacitors.
 ![SAR  Asynchronous Logic schematic.](./Images/SAR_Async_Logic.png) The corresponding testbench is presented.
 ![SAR  Asynchronous Logic testbench.](./Images/SAR_Async_Logic_tb.png) Finally, we present the simulation results of the asynchronous logic.
+When the output vocp of the Dynamic Comparator is high, and dn=va=vb='1', the output of the asynchronous logic takes the low value.
+When the output vocp of the Dynamic Comparator is high, and dn=va=vb='0', the output of the asynchronous logic takes the high value.
+Finally, when vocp is low, the output of the asynchronous logic takes the value of Vcm= Vdd/2.
 ![SAR  Asynchronous Logic simulation results.](./Images/SAR_Async_Logic_tb_sim.png)

+## Integration of the blocks